emmaroche/notes-app/README.md

 - List all active notes functionality
 - List all archived notes functionality
 - Added tests for all of the above
+# V3 additions
+- Add functionality to update a note
+- Add functionality to delete a note
+- Add functionality to persist to JSON or XML
+- Add functionality to archive a note
+- Add a submenu for the list functionality